nguyenle0401/Invoice/README.md

 ## Quick start

 - Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
-- Clone this repo using git clone.
+- Clone the repository: git clone <repository_url>
-- Move to the appropriate directory.
+- Navigate to the project directory: cd <project-directory>
-- Run npm run setup in order to install dependencies and clean the git repo.
+- Install dependencies: npm install
+- Build statics file: npm run build
+- Start the development server: npm start
 - At this point you can run npm start to see the example app at http://localhost:3000.
 - Run npm run clean to delete the example app.